How to Take Care of a Ferret? It’s Actually Easy

 Where to Keep Them

 Keep them inside the house.
-Make a large wood and wire cage.
+Make a large wood and wire cage (Here's our recommended ferret cages).
 Keep the bottom flat and solid.
 Spread some wood shavings or hay in there.
 Throw in some extra hay to make it comfier.

 How to Hold Them